gourmetgate/docdump/database/database-model.md

 ### Payment

-Payment attempts, must not be successful.
+Payment attempts, does not have to be successful.
+The amount is the final amount on the bill.
+This includes the summed price of all order items, combined with the tip.

 - payment_id
-- ext_id
+- external_reference
 - order_id
+- amount
+- tip
 - state
 - evt_pay